 While the Law Commissions’ joint report proposed a procedure for individual level crossings to be re-opened, we supported the Forum in suggesting an alternative approach which started from the position of recognising all existing level crossings as open to responsible walkers, wherever access rights apply on both sides of the level crossing.
 Network Rail would then need to apply to Scottish Ministers for closure of any particular crossings which may be shown to be significantly unsafe, under the new Health & Safety at Work safety regime.
 This alternative approach would be far more proportionate and appropriate, and more in keeping with Scottish access rights.

-In2016, we tested Network Rail’s position with regard to a level crossing at Walnut Grove near Perth, which is both an asserted right of way and also a core path – yet is locked by NR.
-We have taken legal advice on this issue and have requested that Perth & Kinross Council take steps to get this obstruction removed from the crossing.
-We are awaiting a formal response from the council but understand they are considering removing the crossing from the core paths plan.
+In 2016, we tested Network Rail’s position with regard to a level crossing at Walnut Grove near Perth, which is both an asserted right of way and also a core path – yet is locked by NR.
+We took legal advice on this issue and requested that Perth & Kinross Council take steps to get this obstruction removed from the crossing.
+We understand that the council is now considering removing the crossing from the core paths plan.

 We have indicated to NR and BTP that the current approach that they are taking is completely impractical, and based on a misunderstanding of the legislative basis for the original construction of the railway lines, the subsequent use of the rail lines and the wider needs of society.
 We await consideration of the Law Commissions’ report by both the Westminster and Scottish governments.

 Please email firstname.lastname@example.org if you think you’ve been unreasonably challenged over the crossing of a line.
 This will help us make the case to the Scottish Government and other parties in our efforts to resolve these difficulties.

 Page last updated in July 2021